 Known throughout Canada for its top-tier corporate, banking and capital markets practices, Blake, Cassels & Graydon LLP is also recognized as a strong performer on the global stage, leveraging an extensive international presence, with teams of lawyers active in several major international markets.
 The firm's New York office, led by highly experienced corporate lawyer Geoffrey Belsher, assists US-based clients with investments into Canada, cross-border transactions, and regulatory issues such as TSX listings, environmental legislation, and competition law.
 A similar level of service is offered to European clients investing in Canada.
-Indeed, firm's London office both strengthens relationships and connections with European clients, and also furthers the firm's access to other global markets, particularly Africa, Latin America and the Asia Pacific region.
-London managing partner David Glennie is heavily involved in natural resources transactions, working with both inbound and outbound investors.
+Indeed, the firm's London office both strengthens relationships and connections with European clients, and also furthers the firm's access to other global markets, particularly Africa, Latin America and the Asia Pacific region.
+Ross Bentley divides time between Calgary and London and acts as managing partner of the firm's London office.
 Though the firm does not have an on-the-ground presence in Australia, teams regularly act on behalf of foreign and domestic clients in the island continent, with activity in the country's thriving mining and infrastructure sectors.
 Toronto's John Wilkin and London's Jennifer Maxwell are key figures for work in the Australian region.
 Maxwell also has experience advising Chinese clients on global investments; most notably, investments into the Canadian and African mining and minerals sector.
 The firm also has long-standing and productive relationships with Japanese companies investing in Canada, as well as Canadian clients operating in Japan.
 Key contacts in this space include Toronto-based firm managing partner Bryson Stokes, and infrastructure-focused lawyer Vivian Kung.

 Fasken has a well-established international reputation in the mining sector, working with a range of Canadian and international clients on transactions, equity raisings, and project operations globally.
 Of particular note is the firm's presence in Africa, where it is active in the energy and natural resources sector throughout the region, leveraging the firm's on-the-ground presence in Johannesburg.
 Key figures for Africa-facing work include South Africa managing partner Blaize Vance and London-based energy co-head Abayomi Akinjide, who advises on cross-border transactions, private equity investments, and commercial agreements.
 Also in London, Al Gourley is recognized for his expertise in pure mining transactions, and has also been highlighted for his in-house experience.
 The firm is also involved in commercial and corporate transactions, and various regulatory matters in Latin America and Europe, fielding Canada- and London-based specialists in these regions.
 Of late, much of the team's European work has centred around changes in regulatory and trade regimes relating to Brexit.
 Asia Pacific is another key region for the firm.
 It has the necessary language skills and jurisdictional expertise to handle transactions and regulatory matters involving China, Hong Kong, India, and Korea.
 Toronto-based corporate lawyer Mark Stinson heads up the Asia Pacific team.
 China-facing work is coordinated by Montréal's Ponora Ang, Kathleen Butterfield in Toronto and Vancouver-based Edmond Luke.